How to start selling photos and illustrations on microstock

 • by cheque – they will send cheque on your address

-• by Moneybookers – they will send it to your Moneybookers account (and then you can send it to your bank account or just spend it on some internet shops)
+• by Moneybookers – they will send it to your Moneybookers account (and then you can send it to your bank account or just spend it at some internet shops)

 • by PayPal – they will send it to your PayPal account (similar to Moneybookers)